Russia claims it repelled one of war's most serious cross-border attacks

 The U.K. Defense Ministry said it was “highly likely” that Russian security forces were fighting partisans in at least three locations in Belgorod.

-Russia’s Investigative Committee, its top law enforcement agency, announced an investigation into alleged terrorism and attempted murder in connection with the incident.
+Russia’s Investigative Committee, its top law enforcement agency, announced an investigation into alleged terrorism and attempted murder in connection with the raid.

-Belgorod officials earlier this year said they had spent nearly 10 billion rubles ($125 million; 116 million euros) on fortifications to protect the region from an incursion.
+Belgorod officials earlier this year said they had spent nearly 10 billion rubles ($125 million; 116 million euros) on fortifications to protect the region.

-Kremlin spokesman Dmitry Peskov said the raid “elicits deep concerns” and that a "bigger effort” was required to prevent future attacks.
+Peskov, the Kremlin spokesman, said the raid “elicits deep concerns” and that a "bigger effort” was required to prevent future attacks.

-Peskov refused to say how many attackers were involved in the assault, nor would he comment on why efforts to put down the attackers took so long.
-In a conference call with reporters Tuesday, he redirected those questions to Russia’s Defense Ministry and the Federal Security Service.

 The Russian Volunteer Corps claimed to have breached the border in early March.
 The shadowy group describes itself as "a volunteer formation fighting on Ukraine's side."
 It's not clear if it — or the Freedom of Russia Legion — has any ties with the Ukrainian military.